This post may contain affiliate links.

 We have a full post on altitude and acclimatisation here along with this post on fitness for trekking in Nepal.
 If you want to read about our issues with altitude and Diamox in Tibet – just for fun, we have that too.

-Do You Need a Guide or Porter or Group?
+Do you Need a Guide, Porter, or Group?

 It’s possible to trek many of Nepal’s most popular trails such as the EBC and the Annapurna Circuit without a guide or porter.
 However, in other places such as Mustang and Kanchenjunga you’ll need a Restricted Area Permit, which requires a Nepali guide.

 Independent guides or porters cost around $20-25 a day and can be found in advance or when you arrive in Nepal, just make sure they’re licensed and insured.